ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

    testing, then it can be part of an SRU.
 Otherwise they need to be maintained in a separate repository/pocket/PPA specific for that vendor or, if appropriate, in \`linux-backports-modules\`, and thus need to be maintained separately in the future.
--  Mainline Stable Updates.
-These are upstream blessed patches which are deemed important enough to backport to older releases.
-These patches must pass testing both upstream and by Canonica/Ubuntu.
+This also depends on whether a change relates to a LTS or a non-LTS release.
+While small changes to add drivers can be considered throughout the lifetime of an LTS, this will be limited to the point in time the next kernel hits beta status.

 Other changes are generally avoided on stable kernels, since the regression potential is so exceptionally high.